metabrainz/critiquebrainz/docs/index.rst

 CritiqueBrainz
 ==============

 Hello there!
 Thanks for your interest in CritiqueBrainz project.
-In case you don't know what this project is about, here's more info:

-CritiqueBrainz is a repository for Creative Commons licensed music reviews.
-You can read what other people have written about an album or write your own review!
-CritiqueBrainz is based on data from MusicBrainz - open music encyclopedia.
+It is a repository for Creative Commons licensed music reviews.
+You see what other people have written about an album or write your own review!
+This project is based on data from MusicBrainz - open music encyclopedia.
 Everyone - including you - can participate and contribute.

 This is an open source project.
 Source code is available `on GitHub <https://github.com/metabrainz/critiquebrainz>`_.

 Documentation is divided into two parts:

-1. Information for developers who want to use our web service to get reviews and do some fun stuff with them.
+#. :doc:`Information for developers <dev>` who want to use our web service to
+   get reviews and do some fun stuff with them.
-2. Information for contributors, who want to make CritiqueBrainz a better project.
+#. :doc:`Information for contributors <contrib>`, who want to make
+   CritiqueBrainz a better project.
 You can help by writing code, translating the interface, or doing something else.

 Contents
 --------